ikding/pycon_2017/README.md

 * The workhorse of the internet (e.g. EC2 instance, GC compute engine)
 * Pros:
 	* Full control
-	* Sacle as much as your wallet
+	* Scale as much as your wallet
 	* Economical if you are careful
 * Cons:
-	* More work fo ryou
+	* More work for you
 	* There's a lot more to learn
 	* Harder to predict ultimate costs